Delaware

 Only certain voters are eligible to vote by absentee ballot in Delaware.
 See the FAQ below for more info.

-Most voters do not need to provide ID to vote by mail in Delaware.
+You do not need to provide ID when you vote by mail in Delaware.

 Frequently Asked Questions